konradha/konradha.github.io/content/posts/part2-computing-matrix-functions.md

 It's a richly developed theory in numerical linear algebra to give us some background on the question:
 If A is sparse, difficult to handle -- how can we nicely approximate
-$f(tA) u$ without making too many "bad decisions"?
+$f(tA) u$ without making too many "bad decisions" in terms of performance and correctness?

 Applying the sparse matrix-vector products here yields something that looks similar to what the above span offers.
-However: To be sure that we can actually use this we need to come up with a procedure that can generate a basis for this Krylov space.
+However: To be sure that we can actually use this, we need to come up with a procedure that can generate a basis for this Krylov space.
 Ie. for any element in our newly-built basis $\mathcal{B}$ we require something like $\langle v\_i, v\_j \rangle = 0$ for $i \neq j, v\_i \in \mathcal{B}$.